DerryAlex/zig-gir-ffi/README.md

 GObject Introspection for zig.
 Generated [GTK4 binding](https://github.com/DerryAlex/zig-gir-ffi/releases) can be downloaded.

 > **Warning**
-> Only pre-releases targeting zig 0.x and 0.(x-1) are guarenteed to be kept.
+> Before zig 1.0 is released, only pre-releases targeting latest zig stable are guarenteed to be kept.

 ###### Table of Contents